thanggithubrmit/COSC2767-RMIT-Store/README.md

 ## 🔧 Plan A: Steps to Build, Configure, and Run the Project Locally

+### Step 0: Install and Verify Node.js and MongoDB

 Install Node.js and MongoDB on your local computer.
 For detailed instructions:

 - **For Windows, MacOS, and Linux**: